Christ Church C.E. Primary School

 Home Reading books

 Whilst your child will read regularly in school you can make a big difference by listening to your child read and asking them questions about what they have read for just ten minutes each night.
-Your child will earn a Reading Ruby each time they read, once they have earned 15 they will receive a token for the reading shop.
+Your child will bring home a reading journal, please update this each time they read at home.
+Children need to read 5 times a week at home to earn a stamp in their reading journal.

 Please note: Your child will only change their books on a Thursday when they will bring a book home to read the following week.
 This is to allow your child to become a fluent reader and have time to spend discussing the text.